-Section 3: Procedural Fear

-Health Professional Resources

-Managing Procedural Anxiety in Children

-IASP Pain Research Forum

-A video demonstrating approaches to interacting with children to minimize anxiety and maximize cooperation.

-(Watch Video)

-Child Life Specialists can help children manage their pain and anxiety during procedures

-Solutions for Kids in Pain

-A pain fact sheet of the support that Child Life Specialists can offer during medical procedures.
-(View PDF)

-Family/Patient Resources

-If your child is afraid of - or refusing - a medical procedure, here's how to help

-Conversation Canada

-This article provides recommendations for parents on what to do when their child experiences fears of medical procedures.

-(Visit Website)

-Teddy Bear Hospital 2022: Fiona Bear Gets an X-Ray and Ultrasound

-The Museum of Healthcare

-This video explains what happens during an x-ray and ultrasound.

-(Watch Video)

-Teddy Bear Hospital 2022: Teddy Gets a check-up

-The Museum of Healthcare

-This video explains to your children what happens during a visit to the doctor.

-(Watch Video)

-Book Recommendations for Procedural Fear (Ages 5-8 years old)

-You Are So Brave!: Ellie and Leo Go to the Doctor

-Authors: Anne Kim, Ioana Moldovan, Karen Jacobs

-Ellie is vaccinated: A story about getting the COVID-19 vaccine

-Authors: Chen sisters

-It's Time For Your Checkup: What to expect when going to a doctor visit

-Author: Shani Thornton

-Betty's Blood Test

-Author: Wendy J. Hall

-"My daughter understandably has a lot of fear when it comes to her regular, painful medical procedures.
+Section 3: Procedural Fear Health Professional Resources Managing Procedural Anxiety in Children IASP Pain Research Forum A video demonstrating approaches to interacting with children to minimize anxiety and maximize cooperation.
+Watch Video Child Life Specialists can help children manage their pain and anxiety during procedures Solutions for Kids in Pain A pain fact sheet of the support that Child Life Specialists can offer during medical procedures.
+View PDF Family/Patient Resources If your child is afraid of - or refusing - a medical procedure, here's how to help Conversation Canada This article provides recommendations for parents on what to do when their child experiences fears of medical procedures.
+Visit Website Teddy Bear Hospital 2022: Fiona Bear Gets an X-Ray and Ultrasound The Museum of Healthcare This video explains what happens during an x-ray and ultrasound.
+Watch Video Teddy Bear Hospital 2022: Teddy Gets a check-up The Museum of Healthcare This video explains to your children what happens during a visit to the doctor.
+Watch Video Supporting your child through a brief medical procedure Toux Doux, CHU Sainte Justine Summary for parents to reduce fear and stress during their child and youth procedures.
+View PDF Supporting your child through a brief medical procedure Caring for Kids Guide for parents on how to reduce fear and stress related to procedures.

+Visit Website L'accompagnement procédural pour maximiser la réduction de la peur et de la douleur chez les enfants CHU Sainte-Justine A mother and Certified Child Life Specialist discuss the experience of little Noah during his visit to the ED for an IV.
+Watch Video Book Recommendations for Procedural Fear (Ages 5-8 years old) You Are So Brave!: Ellie and Leo Go to the Doctor Authors: Anne Kim, Ioana Moldovan, Karen Jacobs Ellie is vaccinated: A story about getting the COVID-19 vaccine Authors: Chen sisters It's Time For Your Checkup: What to expect when going to a doctor visit Author: Shani Thornton Betty's Blood Test Author: Wendy J. Hall "My daughter understandably has a lot of fear when it comes to her regular, painful medical procedures.
 I have learned that it is always best to be truthful with her and prepare her for it rather than spring it on her.
 Some of the ways we prepare are; talking it through, playing, and looking at her photo book.
 The book is full of pictures of her medical journey.
-Playing with her dolls and pretending to play doctor has really helped her process what she has been through and gives her confidence to get through the next procedure."

-~ Erin, parent partner
+Playing with her dolls and pretending to play doctor has really helped her process what she has been through and gives her confidence to get through the next procedure." ~ Erin, parent partner